 #3: Reduce your PC gaming processor workload

 Aside from reducing the workload on your PC graphics card, you may want to reduce the workload on the main processor too.
-Reducing workload on your processor is very important especially if you don’t have one of those super liquid-cooled gaming systems.
+Reducing the workload on your processor is very important especially if you don’t have one of those super liquid-cooled gaming systems.
 You may want to shut down all non-essential service applications and services that are currently running on your PC, especially when you are playing your games.

 The resource monitor will display all the culprits that are consuming your bandwidth and network.